Thomascountz/thomascountz/_posts/2025-03-18-local-first-ascii-art-app.md

 * An arbitrary single-character pencil tool
 * Visible grid and alignment snapping

-Given that [Cascii is open sourced](https://github.com/casparwylie/cascii-core/), I forsee a lot of these missing features coming in the near future.
+Given that [Cascii is open sourced](https://github.com/casparwylie/cascii-core/), I foresee a lot of these missing features coming in the near future.